Leden/test-assignments/convious/README.md

 schema, write and execute queries and mutations.

+### Django Admin

+Visit `/admin` URL and use the default (`root:root`) user credentials to log into the Django admin interface.
+It implements the basic CRUD operations on Users and Restaurants.
+This is the only way of managing User accounts on the web currently.

 ### Useful `make` commands
 - `make build` stops the server and rebuilds the Docker image.
 Do this after adding/removing/updating a Python dependency (via `poetry add` or by editing `pyproject.toml`)